Snaacky/thewiki/docs/advanced/muxing.md

 5. Set the appropriate values and click `OK`.

 !!!
-As of writing this, you need the Git master build of Aegisub to edit `LayoutRes`.
+As of writing this, you need the git master build of Aegisub to edit `LayoutRes`.
 !!!